budgy11/LLMPatternMatcher/README.md

 # LLM Pattern Matching Tool for PHP Code
-This tool is will highlight potentially vulnerable portions of PHP code provided when using an LLM and print out basic alerts strings.
+This tool is a python tool that will highlight potentially vulnerable portions of PHP code provided when using an LLM and print out basic alerts strings.
 It can be used with a `-p` flag followed by the prompt string wrapped in quotes or through an interactive prompt.

 ## Extensibility
 Regex rules are stored in a python dictionary located in `rules.py` with formatting information.
 The `sensitive_vars.txt` file contains a list of variables to mark as potential code secrets and can be added by newlines.
 The `dangerous_vars.txt` file includes variables commonly associated with user input based on previous LLM output.
 It also includes `_GET` and other similar PHP patterns for user input variables.
 Users should be able to modify any of these files to include or disclude variables or regex from their respective lists.